Financial Aid 101

-If you’re attending school in The Garden State, then chances are you want to make sure your finances look pretty rosy.
+If you’re attending school in New Jersey or thinking about it, then chances are you want to lighten your financial load.
 Taking time to review what New Jersey state student loan debt looks like is a great start.
-In 2018, 64% of New Jersey college attendees had student loan debt, and on average owed $34,387.
+In 2020, 63% of New Jersey college attendees had student loan debt, and on average owed $35,117.

 If your goal is to attend school in New Jersey and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.